 - it's slightly faster due to less overhead,

 - has an explicit API (msg() and err()),

-- · hence causing less cryptic error messages if you get method names wrong.
+- hence causing less cryptic error messages if you get method names wrong.

-In order to structlog not disturbing your CamelCase harmony, it comes with an alias for structlog.get_logger() calls structlog.getLogger().
+In order to avoid that structlog disturbs your CamelCase harmony, it comes with an alias for structlog.get_logger() called structlog.getLogger().